 Hosts and Artists can sign up and create an account for FREE!
 Once your account is created, Hosts can create a profile by adding photos and descriptions of their space.
 Your last name, email address, and home address are never displayed on your profile.
 Hosts can search through artists’ profiles to find an artist they would like to host and send a private message directly to the musician (or their agent) to indicate their interest in hosting a show and discuss show details.
 Artists set the crowdfund goal by indicating the target number of guests and per guest contribution.
-It is not a guaranteed minimum (unless the band requires a guarantee as noted on their profile).
+It is not a guaranteed minimum (unless the band requires a guarantee as noted on their profile or otherwise agreed upon by the host in writing).
 Artists can search for Hosts based on location or geographic area and send Hosts a private message to inquire about a possible show.
 An online booking tool makes it simple for Hosts to book a show and create their own private crowdfund for the event plus a custom message to send to friends.
 The crowdfund page will be private and password protected to ensure that it’s kept strictly private.
-Hosts then forward the custom invitation with the crowdfund link to their circle of family and friends and send a few reminders along the way to respond.
+Hosts then forward the custom invitation with the crowdfund link to their circle of family and friends and send a few reminders along the way.
 Guests simply click on the link contained in the invitation and enter the secret code to contribute to the crowdfund and make a reservation for the event.
 Guests will be asked to give a crowdfund contribution via credit card for the event.
 After the show, Hosts and Artists are asked to complete a survey with three questions in order to confirm that the concert occurred and to report any issues.
 All of the crowdfund contributions collected online go directly to the musicians (minus the credit card and app fees).
 Artists are responsible for their own travel costs and overnight accommodations.